LukeZGD/Legacy-iOS-Kit/README.md

   - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) to jailbreak
 - **You do NOT need blobs to use this**, the script will get them for you
 - This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only, listed under Supported devices)
-- **Please read the "Other notes" section for frequent questions and troubleshooting**
+- **Please read the "Other notes" section for tips, frequent questions, and troubleshooting**

 ## Supported devices:

 - You can identify your device [here](https://ipsw.me/device-finder)
-- **iPhone 5C and iPad mini 3 devices are NOT supported (OTA versions are not signed)**
+- **iPhone 5C and iPad mini 3 devices are NOT supported** (OTA versions for them are not signed)
 - iPhone 5C can still be restored to versions that you have SHSH blobs for

 <table>